10 Min Read

 Decorations

 Another dangerous decoration to consider is flocking, which can be found on live and artificial Christmas trees.
-This decoration may seem pretty innocent, but are flocked Christmas trees safe for dogs?
-Flocking is imitation snow used to give your home a winter theme.
-However, it can easily fall off the tree and be swallowed.
-In addition, flocking is made from low-toxicity substances that can cause mild GI upset when consumed, so it's best to avoid it altogether whenever possible.
+This decoration may seem pretty innocent, but flocked Christmas trees may not be safe for dogs.
+While flocking is made from low-toxicity substances, it can cause an upset stomach when consumed.
+Whether your dog licks your Christmas tree branches or flocking falls on your floor, there is a potential that your dog may consume it.
+To keep your dog safe, it’s best to avoid flocking altogether.

 Dog-proofing your Christmas tree is crucial for their health and safety during the holidays.
 Unfortunately, some dogs are more destructive than others and may chew on your tree, while others may be curious about what it is, whether real or plastic.
 Here are a few ways you can protect your dog from your tree this year: